Consensys/bytecode-verifier/Example/GnosisAuction.md

 Look carefully and compare the ABI, we saw something unusual: ** 'devdoc', 'kecaak256','bzzr'**.
 These metadata are compiled into our bytecode, That is why we get different result!

-By default, `solc` takes all of them.
+**By default, `solc` takes all of them.
 The guess right now is that if we exclude them as input, the output should be the same.
+But currently haven't found any documentation or discussion on how to achieve that. **